How to Get Into UC Irvine Medical School

 Essay 2.
 Please describe the reason for your interest to be trained as a physician leader for the Latino community.
 In addition, explain how you intend to utilize the PRIME-LC specialized training to impact community health and health services for the Latino community.
 (1500 char)

-Interviews at UC Irvine Medical School are multiple mini interviews (MMIs).
+Interviews at UC Irvine Medical School are a combination of traditional format (usually open file, which means the interviewers have looked at your application already) and a handful of multiple mini interviews (MMIs).

 Get tips and tricks to ace multiple mini interviews.
 Read our blog on 5 tips to ace MMIs!